 - 1. Install breaker in the same manner as mounting a bucket.
-Install bucket pins. - 2.
-Connect hoses.
+Install bucket pins. - Connect hoses.
 Breaker inlet port is marked on the valve body with "IN" and outlet port with "OUT".
 An installation inspection must be carried out after the product has been mounted on the carrier.
-In the installation inspection certain specifications (such as operating pressure, oil flow) are checked so that they are within given limits.
-See "Breaker specifications" on page 70. - 3.
+In the installation inspection certain specifications (such as operating pressure, oil flow) are checked so that they are within given limits. - 3.
 Open hammer inlet and outlet lines.